Davjot/Heart-Disease-Prediction/README.md

 ● target - have disease or not (1=yes, 0=no)

+I have used 0 and 1 to predict whether a person have a heart disease or not in foloowing way:
+       0 --> The Person does not have a Heart Disease 1 --> The Person have a Heart Disease

 Algorithm used to design this project is Logistic Regression.

 The prgram then divides the dataset into training and testing samples in 80:20 ratio randomly using train_test_split() function available in sklearn module.